karlgoldstraw/nhsuk-frontend/README.md

 ## Guidance

 Visit the [NHS digital service manual](https://beta.nhs.uk/service-manual) for examples of components and guidance for when to use them.
-If we haven’t yet published guidance on the component you want, please [email us](mailto:service-manual@nhs.net) or get in touch on the [NHS.UK #standards Slack channel](https://nhsuk.slack.com/messages/standards).
+If we haven’t yet published guidance on the component you want, please [email us](mailto:service-manual@nhs.net) or get in touch on the [NHS digital service manual public Slack channel](https://nhs-service-manual.slack.com/messages/CDJ29AQCD).

 ## How to install NHS.UK frontend